PeeterTarvas/dragons/README.md

   viewable for ~1 min after last access.
 It can be turned up, but I stayed with this.
 - **SSE error vs. completion is ambiguous.** `EventSource` can't read HTTP status, so the backend sends an explicit `failed` event -> a raw network drop still looks like a normal end-of-game.
+- ** InvestigateServiceImpl ** is not used in any meaningful way currently.
+Inunderstood that its related to some actikns but did not have time to fully map the logic out.

 **Maintainability**
 - `LowRiskStrategy` and `ExpectedValueStrategy` duplicate most of `choosePurchases`